Français

 You can apply for a permit to build a terrace on public property only if your establishment’s commercial occupancy certificate mentions food service or the sale of alcoholic beverages as its activity, or if you operate an ice cream shop.

-2. pay the application fee at the permit counter
+2. Apply online or at the permit counter

 Fees